DOOOOOM/jmpd-docs/jMPD Use Cases.md

 1. User clicks "daemon" menu bar entry | 1.
 Client populates and expands the daemon menu.
 2. User points cursor to the "update" item | 2.
 Client highlights the item with a contrasting background color.
 3. User clicks "update" item | 3.
 Client sends "update" command to jMPD over port.
 4. | 4.
-Server recieves command packet.
+Server recieves command message.
 5. | 5.
-Server parses command packet, extracts "update" command.
+Server parses command message, extracts "update" command.
 6. | 6.
 Server rescans the configured music directory, returns the new/removed database entries to the client.
 7. | 7.
 Client updates the library view to reflect the database changes.